 The School of Nursing offers a program for licensed Registered Nurses who want to earn their BSN degree.
-The RN to BSN is offered 100% online.
+The RN to BSN is offered 100% online in seven-week sessions.

 The School of Nursing has been providing distance education since 1993 both locally and globally.
 The faculty are skilled in delivering quality courses using online technology including video lectures, asynchronous discussion groups and real-time face to face discussions between faculty and students.

 The innovative program provides the preparation necessary for continued graduate education success.
 The curriculum is created to further develop students’ scholarly writing skills, leadership skills, research knowledge, and use of evidence-based practice to provide a growth experience for the actively practicing registered nurse.